tadam-framework/tadam-website/markdown/basics/templates.md

 ## JSON

-A function is available to convert collections into JSON.
+There is a function available to convert collections to JSON.

 ``` clojure
 (render-JSON [request] [collection]))